fraktalcyber/k8s-security-lab/Lab-notes.md

             - sleep
             - "infinity"

-Then create the Pod by running kubectl on your own workstation like this:
+Then create the Pod by running kubectl:

     kubectl apply -f kubectl-pod.yaml